 Ms. Daigle covers the following Divisions:

-Plano, Sherman, and Texarkana, and Marshall,
+Plano, Sherman, and Marshall,

-Ms. Johnson covers the following Divisions:
+Ms. Bergeron covers the following Divisions:

-Beaumont and Lufkin, Tyler, and Marshall
+Beaumont and Lufkin, Tyler, and Texarkana

 Our goal is to ensure that victims and witnesses of federal crimes are treated fairly, their privacy is respected, and that they are treated with dignity and respect.
 The United States Attorney's Office Victim-Witness Program addresses the needs of crime victims during the prosecution stage of the federal court process.
 The program was established to provide resources to victims of crime through a variety of notification and assistance services.